Relieving Dental Pain:

 The main benefits of pulp extirpation include:

 When left untreated, an infected pulp can spread to the roots of the tooth and cause damage to the surrounding tissues.
-Pulp extirpation can prevent this from happening and save the affected tooth.
+Pulp extirpation can prevent this from happening and save the affected tooth, preserving overall oral health.

 An infected tooth can cause other health issues, such as gum disease and even heart disease.
-By removing the infected pulp, pulp extirpation can improve overall health and prevent further complications.
+By removing the infected pulp, pulp extirpation can improve overall health and prevent further complications, contributing to better systemic health.

 Am I a good candidate for treatment?